 Biography

-Barbara Hewitt, Ph.D., is a Professor and MHIM Clinical Coordinator in the Department of Health Informatics and Information Management at Texas State University.
-She holds a Ph.D. in Information Technology and a B.S. in Computer Science from the University of Texas at San Antonio, as well as an MBA from Texas State University.
-She teaches courses in privacy and security, risk assessment, health information technology, health informatics, and project management.
+Barbara Hewitt, Ph.D., is a Professor in the Department of Health Informatics and Information Management at Texas State University, where her work sits at the intersection of information security, AI-enabled healthcare systems, and the human side of technology adoption.
+She holds a Ph.D. in Information Technology and a B.S. in Computer Science from the University of Texas at San Antonio, and an MBA from Texas State University.

 Research Interests